 2. Add weight

-If you are tight on budget and don’t want to spend a lot of time securing your gun safe, this method is the best bet.
+If you are tight on budget and don’t want to spend much time securing your gun safe, this method is the best bet.
 It is easy and serves the purpose without compromising security.
 Add hundreds of pounds of weight to make your safe heavy to move easily.
 After placing your safe in a concealed location that wouldn’t catch the attention of visitors or thieves, place weight plates or discs inside your safe.

 If you don’t want to spend on weight discs, you can use anything else that has a high weight density.
 It may be extra metal bars or bags of lead left from renovation work in your home.
-Place them at the bottom and arrange them efficiently so that you can pack maximum weight by sacrificing minimum space inside the safe.
+Place them at the bottom and arrange them efficiently so you can pack maximum weight by sacrificing minimum space inside the safe.

 3. Hide it under the hardwood floors